PedroLunet/MarineChoice/README.md

 In this sprint, we successfully addressed the issues described previously and began drafting the changelog.
 We have completed the all of the user stories planned for this sprint.

 - Sprint 3
 In this sprint, we successfully finished all the features we set out to do.
+And worked efficiently and cooperatively.